MERLIN2-ARCH/merlin2/README.md

 ### Demo3

-The RB1 robot waits until it hears the sound of the doorbell, navigate to the door, attends the person and returns to the living room.
+The RB1 robot waits until it hears the sound of the doorbell, navigates to the door, attends the person and returns to the living room.

 ```shell
 $ ros2 launch rb1_gazebo granny.launch.py